SCAN-NRAD/scanEEGviewer/README.md

 ### Usage with EDF:
-- instructions can be found in the script *convertEDFtoMat.m*
+- instructions can be found in the script *convertEDFtoMAT.m*